Natural Gas Laws and Incentives in Wisconsin

 Heavy-Duty Transit Bus Grants

 The Wisconsin Department of Administration (DOA) offers grants for the replacement of eligible public transit buses.
 Funding is available for the replacement and scrapping of model year 1992-2009 heavy-duty public transit buses with new replacement diesel or alternative fueled buses.
 The program is funded by Wisconsin’s portion of the Volkswagen Environmental Mitigation Trust.
-For more information, including how to apply, see the DOA VW Mitigation Program page.
+For more information, including how to apply, see the DOA VW Mitigation Program website.

 Idle Reduction and Natural Gas Vehicle (NGV) Weight Exemption